Ku Lo Sa

 "Ku Lo Sa" is a song by Nigerian singer Oxlade.
 It was released on 10 June 2022 through Troniq Music and Epic Records for ColorsxStudios.
-Following its release, a live-performing video was released on Colors YouTube channel, which has received over 54 million YouTube streams as of 27 December 2022.

-A remix along with Cuban-American singer Camila Cabello was released on 9 December 2022 with new verses from Cabello.
+Following its release, a live-performing video was released on Colors YouTube channel, which has received over 74 million YouTube streams as of 13 September 2023.
+A remix along with American singer Camila Cabello was released on 9 December 2022 with new verses from Cabello.

+Background

+In an interview with OkayAfrica, Oxlade shared that "Ku Lo Sa" emerged during a particularly challenging period in his life.
+He recorded the song just two days after a personal setback, uncertain of how the performance would resonate.
+Originally intended as a single following his track "Want You," the song found a broader audience through his collaboration with COLORS Studios, where it quickly gained viral traction.
+This unforeseen momentum marked a defining moment for Oxlade, aligning with his growing success and establishing "Ku Lo Sa" as a breakthrough track on the global stage.

 Accolades

+Colors show video

+"Ku Lo Sa" was released officially on June 10, 2022 alongside a "Colors" show video.
+The video features Oxlade behind a green backdrop near a mic dressed in a black patent leather outfit, black boots with orange soles, and slim shades, as he sings the song.